tayruxin/tp/docs/DeveloperGuide.md

 **Extensions** <br>
 * 1a.
 LinkMeIn detects an invalid index input → handled similarly to 1a of UC03.
+* 1b.
+LinkMeIn detects an invalid parameter input → handled similarly to 1b of UC02.

 **Use Case: UC11 - Delete Remarks for a Company**